serverless-plus/website/docs/index.md

 org: acme # Your Org
 app: ecommerce # Your App
-component: tencent-website # A Component in the Registry
+component: website # A Component in the Registry
 name: my-website # The name of your Component Instance

 inputs: # The configuration the Component accepts